hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/identify-and-access-management.md

   Although the attacker does not know the password, they can still authenticate by replaying the same response.
 This attack is considered a replay attack.
 Is there anything we can do to fix this?

   Making the Challenge Response Unique
   An encrypted password that is always the same value is easy to circumvent.
 We need some mechanism to ensure that the response won’t be reused repeatedly.
 One approach would be to use the current time and date as part of the response.
 In other words, the user would send an encryption of the current time (and date) along with the password.
 Although this requires both parties to synchronise their clocks, it ensures that the response is only valid for a brief time, usually in milliseconds.

+  Answer the questions below

   | Question | Answer |
   |-----------|--------|